 Nearly all herbs, exotic or not, require good drainage and lots of sun.
 With sufficient light and temperature, you can easily grow a successful exotic herb garden indoors or out.
 Many herbs, including exotic ones, thrive in containers.
 An exotic container-grown herb garden can offer flexibility in placement options and the like.

-Containers set in just the right spot will also make it easier for others to appreciate the wonderful aromas of exotic garden herbs, not to mention their flavor.
-Keep in mind that exotic herbs cannot tolerate cold conditions and must be brought inside if grown outdoors.
+Containers in just the right spot will also make it easier for others to appreciate the wonderful aromas of exotic garden herbs, not to mention their flavor.
+Keep in mind that exotic herbs cannot tolerate cold conditions and must be brought inside in winter if grown outdoors.
 South-facing areas such as sunny porches and windowsills make the best site for container-grown herbs.

 Some Exotic Herbs To Grow